 Wallet security is a crucial consideration for any crypto owner, so keep these tips in mind to ensure you keep your funds as safe as possible:

 - Research before you choose.
-Don't just choose the first bitcoin wallet you come across.
+Don't just choose the first crypto wallet you come across.
 Thoroughly research the security features and development team behind a range of wallets before making your final decision.

 - Enable 2-factor authentication.
 This is a simple security feature available on an increasing number of wallets.
 It's simple to use and provides an extra layer of protection for your wallet.

 - Pick your password carefully.
 Don't be lazy when choosing a password.
 Make sure all usernames, PINs and passwords related to your crypto wallet are as strong as possible.

 - Consider a multi-signature wallet.
 Multi-signature wallets require more than 1 private key to authorize a transaction, which means another user or users will need to sign each transaction before it can be sent.
 Though this means it'll take a little longer to send funds, you may find that the extra peace of mind is well worth the minor hassle.